 Pictured below is achma, a type of khachapuri that’s made with multiple layers and resembles a sauceless lasagna.
 Other popular forms of khachapuri include Khabizgini, Megrelian khachapuri, and Penovani khachapuri.

 Kubdari (or kuptaari, kubed) refers to a type of Georgian bread filled with meat, onions, garlic, and spices.
-Originally from Georgia’s Svaneti region, it’s sometimes referred to as “Svanetian khachapuri” even though it isn’t made with the cheeses that define Georgian kachapuri.
+Originally from Georgia’s Svaneti region, it’s sometimes referred to as “Svanetian khachapuri” even though it isn’t made with the cheeses that define Georgian khachapuri.

 Kubdari can be made with beef, pork, goat, or lamb that’s cut into chunks instead of being minced.
 The meat is mixed with onions, garlic, and a host of spices like cumin, coriander, fenugreek, and dill before being stuffed into the dough and baked.